DoctorDalek1963/lintrans/README.md

 ---

 ## NOTICE
-This project is still a work in progress and is nowhere near feature complete.
+This project is still a work in progress and is not yet feature complete.
 It is actively being worked on.
+Version 1.0.0 should hopefully be out near the beginning of the new academic year in September.

 ---

-This is the `lintrans` Python package, with included GUI.
+This is the `lintrans` project.
+It is a Python package with a GUI.
 This project aims to provide an easy way to visualize matrices as linear transformations.
 The user can define 2x2 matrices and visualize them in 2D space.
 The user can also visualize compositions of defined matrices - addition and multiplication - as well as inverses and transpositions.